 The neuralgic centre of this village is made of ancient houses, a magnificent example of typism and popular architecture from the 16th to the 18th centuries.
 Some of them were recently renovated and refurbished to be used as a second residence, although the dates and the names of their founders can still be found on front doors.

-Once back to Bages, check out Súria founded by the Romans.
+Once again we are back in Bages, this time to check out Súria, which was founded by the Romans.
 This ancient toponym has to do with its salt mines, which were an important source of wealth, and triggered numerous social conflicts in the past.
 However, nowadays its main touristic sites are narrow and steep streets, which go up towards the old city centre.
 Among the most outstanding monuments of Súria it is worth mentioning its castle (13th and 16th centuries); the churches of Roser (12th to 19th centuries) and of Santa Maria de Cererols (10th to 17th centuries), the chapel of Sant Salvador de Súria and the Serrat del Portell del Llop, a mountain range of outstanding natural beauty.

-To close the list of the most beautiful villages of Barcelona, Bages surprises us with Talamanca: a municipality which has fewer than 100 inhabitants, but boasts many picturesque sites.
+To close the list of the best medieval villages near Barcelona, Bages surprises us with Talamanca: a municipality which has fewer than 100 inhabitants, but boasts many picturesque sites.
 Among its attractions let´s mention the church of Santa Maria, a Romanesque building with a Latin-cross floor plan (corresponding to the 12th century), and a beautiful castle.
 Although this construction was documented back in the 10th century, the current building dates from the 18th century.

-When staying in Lugaris rental apartments in Barcelona you can easily make these and many other tours across Catalonia to enjoy your holiday to the fullest.
+When staying in Lugaris rental apartments in Barcelona you can easily take a tour of the medieval buildings in Barcelona and the most amazing Middle Aged villages in its surroundings, as well as many other tours across Catalonia to enjoy your holiday to the fullest.
 Book your room and get ready to explore!

-If you know other towns near Barcelona that are worth visiting, don’t hesitate to tell us.
+If you know other medieval villages near Barcelona that are worth visiting, don’t hesitate to tell us.
 We are looking forward to your suggestions and comments!